I am sure we can all agree, Summer 2020 was not what we expected, well none of 2020 was!

 I was surprised to see this one too!
 Arm & Hammer will be joining the virtual summer camp ranks.

-Starting July 27 kids can participate in science, arts and crafts activities using one of our favorite household staples.
+Kids can watch and participate in science, arts and crafts, and baking activities using one of our favorite household staples.

 Students ages 8 – 18 from around the globe are invited to join the New York Metropolitan Opera in a FREE virtual summer camp.